 Set up Time Machine.

-Make sure your Mac mini is on the same Wi-Fi network as your external storage device, or connect the storage device to your Mac mini.
-Open System Settings, click General > Time Machine, then click Add Backup Disk.
+Make sure your MacBook Pro is on the same Wi-Fi network as your external storage device, or connect the external storage device to your MacBook Pro.
+Open System Preferences, click Time Machine, then select Back Up Automatically.
 Select the drive you want to use for backup, and you're all set.

 Back up with iCloud.
 Files in iCloud Drive and photos in iCloud Photos are automatically stored in iCloud and don't need to be part of your Time Machine backup.
 However, if you'd like to back them up, do the following:

-iCloud Drive:

-Open System Settings, click Apple ID, then click iCloud and deselect Optimize Mac Storage.
-The contents of your iCloud Drive will be stored on your Mac and included in your backup.
+- iCloud Drive: Open System Preferences, click Apple ID, then click iCloud and deselect Optimize Mac Storage.
+The contents of your iCloud Drive will be stored on your Mac and included in your backup. - iCloud Photos: Open Photos, then choose Photos > Preferences.
+In the iCloud pane, select "Download Originals to this Mac."

-iCloud Photos:

-Open Photos, choose Photos > Settings, then click iCloud and select "Download Originals to this Mac."
 Full-resolution versions of your entire photo library will be stored on your Mac and included in your backup.

 Restore your files.
 You can use Time Machine to restore all your files at once.
-Click the Time Machine icon in the menu bar, then choose "Browse Time Machine backups."
-(If the Time Machine icon isn't in the menu bar, choose Apple Menu > System Settings, then click Control Center in the sidebar.
-Click the pop-up menu next to Time Machine on the right, then choose an option.)
+Click the Time Machine icon in the menu bar, then choose Enter Time Machine.
+(If the Time Machine icon isn't in the menu bar, choose Apple Menu > System Preferences, click Time Machine, then select "Show Time Machine in menu bar.")
 Select one or more items that you want to restore (individual folders or your entire disk), then click Restore.